hertzmann/hertzmann.github.io/_posts/2023-04-27-user-studies.md

 (One important consideration I'm glossing over is whether we'd want to judge replicability among crowdworkers or among a different pool of participants.
 Our crowdworker studies may technically be replicable because they can have large sample sizes, but there may be important other problems with the study.)

 But, if no one cares, isn't that a sign that these studies don't matter?
+And, if they don't matter, why are we doing them?